hanxiaomax/Learncpp_CN/docs/10-6-struct-aggregate-initialization.md

 Also, because there’s no enforcement that designated initializers are being used consistently everywhere an aggregate is initialized, it’s a good idea to avoid adding new members to the middle of an existing aggregate definition, to avoid the risk of initializer shifting.

-Best practice
+!!! success "最佳实践"

 	When adding a new member to an aggregate, it’s safest to add it to the bottom of the definition list so the initializers for other members don’t shift.

-Assignment with an initializer list
+## Assignment with an initializer list

 As shown in the prior lesson, we can assign values to members of structs individually: